KarmaScripter/BudgetResources/README.md

 # BudgetResources
-Resources used in the Budget Execution tool.
+Resources used in Budget Execution.
+Compiled separately and used as reference DLL.